Cholesterol and Health title

 Part 6: Conclusion

 All statins carry the danger of side effects.
-Although they do lower cholesterol, this is an adverse side effect as their principal benefit is from their anti-inflammatory properties - in which respect, sunshine is a better.
+Although they do lower cholesterol, this is an adverse side effect as their principal benefit is from their anti-inflammatory properties — in which respect, sunshine is better.

 But there is one other major consideration: There is no evidence that they actually do what they are supposed to do.